grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Tracking the contact moving towards them

-Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine, to have even a brief glimpse of the surface world.
-Captain Percy remembered believing this herself when she first started working on submarines.
+Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine --- the opportunity to have even a brief glimpse of the surface world.
+Captain Percy remembered believing this herself when she first started working on submarines as a teenager.
 And honestly, she would give her crew shifts on the periscope if she believed it would actually help keep them mentally steady.
 But the control room was already cramped, and more than that, she knew from years of experience sighting through periscopes that it didn't help.
 Sometimes it made the claustrophobia of the sub worse.
 At periscope depth, the viewport end of the device couldn't be more than a meter or two above the surface.
 There was rarely anything to see except a world entirely made up of an undifferentiated horizon of lighter gray against dark gray.
-It was almost always like that, and right now was no exception.
+It was almost always like that, and this moment was no exception.

 On the surface, it was night.
 A reasonable moon above the cloud layer meant there was enough light to see the ocean swells.
-The swells were moderately significant, which was good --- they would be harder to hear on sonar and almost impossible to spot visually.
-Through the scope Percy watched the black swells rise and fall around her, pushing up and letting down the lighter gray field of the sky with a tuned cadence.
+The swells were moderately significant, which was good --- the _Prospect_ would be harder to hear on sonar and almost impossible to spot visually.
+Through the scope Percy watched the black swells rise and fall around her, pushing up and easing down the lighter gray field of the sky with a tuned cadence.
 It was a little dizzying and almost nauseating.
 Every so often the swell would pass over the top of the periscope and she would have a few seconds of blackness as a relief.

 "Chips!"
-Percy gave her command a little more emphasis because she didn't remove her face from the periscope frame.
+Percy gave her voice a little more emphasis because she didn't remove her face from the periscope frame.
 "Make sure you stay on that fucking sonar contact.
 Track the direction and range.
 Let me know if they get within something like visual range."

-"Ay, I'ma feckin' trackin' their fecking course a'ready.
-Feckin surprise!
-They're fecking coming towards us.
-Still out ten miles or so."
+"Ay, I'ma fuckin' trackin' their fucking course already.
+Fuckin surprise!
+They're fucking coming towards us.
+Still out ten fuckin' miles or so."

 "Fuck."
 Whispered Percy into the steel column of the periscope in front of her.
 She swung the scope slowly back and forth across the bearing.

 Minutes passed in silence, except for the faint hum of the one electric motor pushing them forward slowly through the water, and Chips occasionally calling out ranges.
-It was quickly marching towards them.
+The contact was quickly marching towards them.

-"Feckers are moving fast and loud Capt."
+"Fuckers are moving fast and loud."
 Called up Chips.
-"Like they ain't 'fraid of no feckin' shit."
+"Like they ain't afraid of no fuckin' shit."

 "That's how armed ships behave."
 Said Hemi from the control seat.
 "Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motor on sonar."

 Deep within Captain Percy she pushed down a primitive instinct urging her to run.
-A fresh young sub driver might crank on as much throttle as possible to move away from a threat.
-But evolution had moved submarines into a different escape tactic: slink away silently.
+A fresh young sub driver might crank on as she could on the throttle to get away from a threat.
+But evolution had moved submarines toward a different escape tactic: slink away silently.
 They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.

 After a few more minutes of staring at black empty sea, seeing nothing and at the same time knowing they were out there, Percy could no longer stand just relying on Chips' range estimates.
 She lowered the periscope and slipped down the ladder and stepped over to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.

-Captain Percy leaned over the navigation table, holding her flashlight pointed at their location on the chart with one hand while reading the markings on Chips' paper and laying down the contact's course and times on the chart with a grease pencil in her other hand.
-She them marked out their own progress since they picked up the contact on sonar, but it was so short it almost didn't merit marking on the map.
+Captain Percy leaned over the navigation table, holding her flashlight pointed at their location on the chart with one hand while reading the markings on Chips' paper and using her other hand to lay down the contact's course and times on the chart with a grease pencil.
+She then marked out their own progress since they picked up the contact on sonar, but it was so short it almost didn't merit marking on the map.

 "Fuck they're moving fast."
 Said Percy to herself.
 "We might be able to fucking see them already."

-"Feckin' possible, ya."
+"Fuckin' possible, ya."
 Agreed Chips.

-### Percy sees the black sub through the periscope again
+### Percy sees the sub with the ram through the periscope again

 Percy scaled the ladder up to the control room quickly, and raised the periscope, spinning it to look out over their rear quarter as it rose.
-She scanned for just a moment, and then there was a long, low dark shadow running across the black surface of the water.
+She scanned for just a moment, and then she saw a long, low dark shadow running across the black surface of the water.
 It kicked up whitecaps where it plowed through the swells, and left a string of white wake behind it.
-A large black fin rose from the body of the black shadow and from that fin a soft red glow followed by a long black stream of soot marking it's passage through the air in parallel to its wake marking its passage through the water.
-Even as Percy watched the red glow faded, and the white wake died away.
+A large black fin rose from the body of the black shadow and from that fin a soft red glow followed by a long black stream of soot marking it's passage through the air in parallel to the wake it left marking its passage through the water.
+Even as Percy watched, the red glow faded, and the white wake died away.
 They were shutting down their diesels so they could hear better.

-The black submarine was two or three miles off, and running across the path the _Prospect_ had traveled along.
+The pursuing submarine was two or three miles off, and running crosswise across the path the _Prospect_ had traveled along.
 So from where Percy was she could see the whole length of the boat.
 And mounted to its bow was the same medieval ramming contraption she had seen before.
 The same that had ripped a wound in her boat.

 "Fuck.
 It's that same fucking sub that rammed us.
 Shut down the motor Hemi.
 We're going silent, and hopefully they'll miss us."

-The hum of the electric motor died away.
-Captain Percy watched the back sub through the periscope.
+Hemi flipped some switches and the hum of the electric motor died away.
+Captain Percy watched the sub with the ram through the periscope.
 They had engaged their own electric motors and were moving forward again.
 The bow suddenly sunk under the black swells of the ocean, and the rest of the deck followed a few moments later.
 Streams of misted water were shooting up from its deck as Percy watched the sail sinking into the black line where the surface met the sky.

 "They're diving."
 Percy told Hemi.
 "Chips!
 They went down.
-With our motors off, you should still be able to hear them on sonar.
+With our motors off, you should still be able to follow them on sonar.
 Track 'em, and let me know what the fuck they're doing."

-"Ay Capt."
+"Ay fuck."
 Chips called back up from sonar.

 Percy let the periscope sink down to its recess.